What does AED stand for?

 In most cases, no. But if you or a loved one have a condition which puts you at a higher risk of cardiac arrest, you should discuss this with your healthcare insurance provider.
 In such cases, many insurance policies will indeed cover the cost for an AED where prescribed by a physician.

 AED.us donates over 75 AEDs each year to worthy recipients that may not be able to afford them otherwise.
-Please visit our donations page to enter your organization for a chance to win.

 How do I order an AED?